jasontconnell/sccreate/readme.md

 `protobufLocation` - for Sitecore 10, the location of the items stored in protobuf format

-`templatePath` - this is reserved for future usage
+`templatePath` - this is reserved for future use

 `renderingPath` - places to create new renderings